 We take a look at lawful development certificates and how applying for one may give you peace of mind.

 If you don't need planning permission, you can apply for a lawful development certificate which acts as proof that your renovation does not require planning permission and is lawful.
 Although it is possible to go ahead without a lawful development certificate on the advice of the local authorities website or an architect, it's the only way to be 100% certain that your project did not require planning permission.

 How do I apply for a lawful development certificate?

 You can make an application to your local planning authority via the governments planning portal.
 You will need to submit drawings of the existing site and the proposed plans, as well as the site location and pay a fee.

 What's the lawful development certificate fee?

-If you are applying for a lawful development for a future renovation project, the fee is currently £117, which is 50% of the planning application fee for the same development.
+If you are applying for a lawful development for a future renovation project, the fee is currently £103, which is 50% of the planning application fee for the same development.
 The fee is double if you apply for a lawful development certificate for existing use.

-Do remember that unless you are able to carry out the drawings yourself, you may incur additional costs if someone is preparing the application on your behalf.
+Do remember that unless you are able to carry out the drawings yourself, you may incur additional costs if someone is preparing the drawings and the application on your behalf.